-Several members of the Physiatry department also perform electrodiagnostic studies such as nerve conduction and electromyography.
+Several members of the Department of Physiatry also perform electrodiagnostic studies such as nerve conduction and electromyography.
 These diagnostic studies help to determine whether patients may have nerve or muscular disorders such as lumbar or cervical radiculopathy, carpal tunnel syndrome, and other debilitating conditions.

-The Physiatry department is not only involved with the development of new non-invasive procedures -- it also employs innovative research techniques to better understand and validate many non-operative or minimally invasive interventional procedures to treat spinal and sports-related injuries.
+The Department is not only involved with the development of new non-invasive procedures, it also employs innovative research techniques to better understand and validate many non-operative or minimally invasive interventional procedures to treat spinal and sports-related injuries.

 Physiatry – also known as physical medicine and rehabilitation (PM&R) – is a medical specialty focused on the nonsurgical treatment of musculoskeletal conditions that cause pain and/or physical weakness.
 Physiatry first emerged as a medical specialty shortly after World War II, when veterans returned with spinal cord injuries, traumatic brain injuries, loss of limbs and other musculoskeletal impairments.
 The specialists who emerged from this specialty are called physiatrists and they combine their knowledge of anatomy and biomechanics with the goal of restoring function to individuals with these types of injuries.

 Many people who experience pain or dysfunction in their bones, joints or soft tissues are confused about which type of medical specialist is appropriate for them.
 The trend in medicine toward specialization had made this an increasingly difficult task.
 People wonder, “Do I have a serious condition that requires surgery or will simple rest and exercise can fix the problem?”
 In many cases, especially when a spine injury is suspected, a physiatrist is the appropriate doctor who can help treat or determine the appropriate level of care.